ledokku/ledokku/CONTRIBUTING.md

 ### Apply the latest migrations

-To apply the latest migrations to the PostgreSQL database run `yarn prisma migrate up --experimental` from the root folder of the repository.
+To apply the latest migrations to the PostgreSQL database, in the `server` folder run `yarn prisma migrate up --experimental`.

 ### Starting the application

-Inside the the `server` folder run `yarn dev` to start the server.
+Inside the `server` folder run `yarn dev` to start the server.
 The server should now be listening incoming requests on port 4000.

-Inside the the `client` folder run `yarn dev` to start the next.js client app.
+Inside the `client` folder run `yarn dev` to start the next.js client app.
 The client should now be listening incoming requests on port 3000.

 You can now open your browser and visit http://localhost:3000 to see the app running.